Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges

 \subsection{Overall performance}

 The performance of models is listed in Table~\ref{tab:qilin_overall}, Table~\ref{tab:danyangxinqu_overall}, and Table~\ref{tab:xuebu_overall}.
 The proposed STDAEGWNET model demonstrates significant superiority across all three interchange datasets.
-Moreover, for the 3-minute, 5-minute, and 10-minute forecasting tasks, the model achieves the best or second-best performance on the MAE, MAPE, and RMSE metrics, consistently maintaining the top overall average ranking.
+Moreover, for the 3 min, 5 min, and 10 min forecasting tasks, the model achieves the best or second-best performance on the MAE, MAPE, and RMSE metrics, consistently maintaining the top overall average ranking.